BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/index.md

 <img src="UCDLogo.jpg" height="90px"> &nbsp;&nbsp; <img src="UNC_logo.jpg" height="90px"> &nbsp;&nbsp; <img src="logo-mit-kavli.png" height="90px">

-Development of the SpinWeightedSpheroidalHarmonics packages is supported by the European Space Agency's [Summer of Code](https://socis.esa.int/).
+Development of the SpinWeightedSpheroidalHarmonics packages was supported by the European Space Agency's [Summer of Code](https://socis.esa.int/) and we also have open [proposals for the 2019 Summer of Code](socis2019.html).

 Since its inception many others have contributed and made use of the Toolkit.
 See the [users and contributors](users.html) page for more details.
 ## Citation Guideline